 The first few months after my second baby, I thought I was doing great.
 Because she slept all night.
 My toddler also slept all night.
 Every night, for months, everyone was sleeping 8+ hours long.
 We woke up refreshed, energetic, ready to start the day.

-3 months of horrible sleep.
-3 months of waking up screaming at everyone.
-3 months of everyone in the house with dark circles under their eyes.
-3 months of crying and whining and general tiredness and nobody in a good mood.
+Three months of horrible sleep and waking up screaming at everyone.
+Everyone in the house had dark circles under their eyes.
+Three months of crying and whining and general tiredness and nobody in a good mood.

 After the baby’s 4 teeth erupted out of her gums, we had almost a week or week and a half of decent sleep.
 We were all starting to get our rhythm back.
-I woke up more energetic again.
-I remembered my phone number.
+I woke up more energetic again and actually remembered my phone number.
 I put milk where it belonged, in the fridge.
 And I didn’t try to dilute it with water anymore and claim it was juice.
 I consciously showered with shampoo, conditioner and soap.
-I cut my nails.
-I cut the kids’ nails.
-I got my toddler her first haircut at a salon.
-We took them to the zoo.
-We took them to the playground.
-We walked in the park.
-We enjoyed time together.
+I cut my nails and the kids’ nails.
+My toddler got her first haircut at a salon.
+We took them to the zoo and enjoyed time together.
+We took them to the playground and walked in the park.
 I didn’t scream as much.
 The kids were happier since they also slept better.
 The cycle of misery had broken.

 Then the teething started again this past week.
 The end.